-Earn an MBA in IT management in less than 2 years
+Earn an MBA in IT management in as few as 14 months

 Take a big step towards reaching your highest career goals.
 The Herzing University MBA in Technology Management program is designed to help career-focused business professionals earn a Master of Business Administration and walk a truly unique career path.